anhinga/julia-notebooks/images-as-matrices/presentation/commentary.md

 The sketch of the talk proposal itself is at https://github.com/anhinga/julia-notebooks/blob/main/images-as-matrices/presentation/talk-proposal.md

-We discuss a bit of machine learning context at the bottom of this file
+I discuss a bit of machine learning context at the bottom of this file

 ---